 9. Nutritional Supplements

-As explained above, certain food diet can improve an ADHD condition of your kid.
-However, at times, just by having food you might not be able to supply a sufficient amount of nutrients required by your child’s body.
-In such cases, you can provide nutritional supplements to your kid.
-Including these nutritional supplements in your kid’s diet will ensure supply of sufficient nutrients as a part of ADHD diet.
-Below is the list of nutritional supplements for your reference.
+As explained above, a certain food diet can improve the ADHD condition of your kid.
+However, at times, just by feeding food, you might not be able to supply a sufficient amount of nutrients required by your child’s body.
+In such cases, you can provide nutritional supplements, but only after consulting your child’s paediatrician and getting them prescribed.

 Kids are normally active in nature.
 They are more like cute little energy balls bouncing around all over the place.
-Apart from being active, kids can be moody too, if you are a parent to little ones then once in a while you must have come across their tantrums.
-However, if those tantrums are surfacing way too frequently, and she is way too cranky then you may have to change her diet.
-Diet can influence your kid’s mood, the way she behaves.
-There are calming foods for a hyperactive child, including these in her diet will help her calm down.
+Apart from being active, kids can be moody too, if you are a parent to little ones then once in a while, you must have come across their tantrums.
+However, if those tantrums are surfacing way too frequently, and she is way too cranky, then you may have to change her diet.
+Diet can influence your kid’s mood and the way she behaves.
+There are calming foods for a hyperactive child, and including these in her diet will help her calm down.
 That being said, diet for a hyperactive child should be decided carefully as there are some food items which may call upon negative impact and hence, should be avoided.
-Below is the list of foods to avoid for children with ADHD
+Below is the list of foods to avoid for children with ADHD.

 1. Say No to Processed Food

-Processed food is full of artificial ingredients and synthetic compounds which does not gel well with the natural chemistry of your body.
+Processed foods are full of artificial ingredients and synthetic compounds which do not gel well with the natural chemistry of your child’s body.
 A diet packed with nutrients is associated with the emotional health of kids, whereas consumption of unhealthy diet directly links with emotional distress.

 2. Say No to Additives

-Processed food includes sodium benzoate, to increase the product’s life.
+Processed foods include sodium benzoate to increase the product’s life.
 However, this substance is negatively linked with increased hyperactivity in kids.

 3. Susceptible to allergies

 Some kids may be allergic to artificial ingredients, additives, artificial colours, and flavours found in the processed food items.
-This might a reason why your kid is having frequent mood ups and downs, or some other behavioural problems.
+This might be a reason why your kid is having frequent mood swings or some other behavioural problems.

 4. Say No to Sugar

 Who doesn’t love sweets and sugary food?
 But did you know that sugar may be responsible for the fluctuations in blood sugar level?
 It is also responsible for the behavioural change in children.
-That being said, you don’t have to cut down their sugar intake entirely, instead, balance it in their diet.
+That being said, you don’t have to cut down their sugar intake entirely, instead, balance it in their diet and set limits.

 5. Foods Containing Artificial Colour and Flavor

-A balanced and nutritious diet can help your child improve the ADHD condition.
+A balanced and nutritious diet with limited sugar intake can help your child improve the ADHD condition.
+If she needs a treat, you can offer homemade food made with natural sweeteners such as honey, jaggery and dates.
 However, it is always recommended to consult your doctor before you change your child’s diet, especially if you are looking into adding nutritional supplements.